New to Sly Flourish? Start Here or subscribe to the newsletter.

 Here's a boiled-down summary of the advice of thousands of dungeon masters:

-Share this article with your friends using this link: https://slyflourish.com/study_of_dm_tricks.html
+Share this article by copying this link: https://slyflourish.com/study_of_dm_tricks.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.